Agni-EkAkinchan/Bahushruta-Fonts/README.md

-This is an attempt to create fonts for Indian languages.
+This is an attempt to create 'bahushruta' fonts for Indian languages.
 Starting with Bahushruta Devanagari.
 This first upload - more of a POC.
 Includes below languages.
 Odia
 Kannada